-Our occupational health management strategy addresses the health risks facing our workforce, their families and the communities inside and outside our gates.
+Our occupational health management strategy addresses the health risks facing our workforce, their families, and the communities within our area of influence.

-The strategy has three pillars, which build on what has proved successful at individual assets: Healthy workplaces, Fit for work, and Fit for life.
+The strategy has three pillars: Controlled work environment, Fit for work, and Fit for life.

-- Maintain a comprehensive and effective risk-based approach to the management of the health risks associated with our operations and activities ensuring the assessment and control or elimination of our work environment risks and exposures.
+- Maintain a comprehensive and effective risk-based approach to the management of the health risks associated with our operations and activities ensuring the assessment and control or elimination of exposures at source.

 - Establish exposure action levels for priority contaminants across the organisation.

-- Standardise the evaluation and analysis of occupational monitoring data to that actions related to employee exposures to health hazards are appropriate.
+- Standardise the evaluation and analysis of occupational exposure monitoring data to align actions related to the control of worker exposure.

 - Establish requirements for and monitor our employees’ physical, mental and cognitive capability to carry out their work duties.